Aligned-Design/aligned_postd_1125/docs/audits/PROJECT_AUDIT_SUMMARY.md

 ## Conclusion

-The Aligned AI platform has successfully completed a comprehensive audit and remediation cycle.
+The POSTD platform has successfully completed a comprehensive audit and remediation cycle.
 All critical issues have been resolved, the platform is fully functional, and comprehensive documentation has been provided.

 **Status:** ✅ **READY FOR PRODUCTION**